 Valladolid Campo Grande Train Station: Also known as Estación del Norte, it is well located between the Campo Grande park and the popular Plaza de Colón.
 You can take the urban buses 2, 9, B1, M1 and P13 in its surroundings, so its connectivity is great.
 Includes parking, shops, restrooms, suitcase trolleys, telephone, cafeteria, club room, restaurant and car rental offices, as well as club room.

-When taking the train to Valladolid from Valencia, you can choose to depart from train stations like Valencia Joaquín Sorolla and Valencia-Estacio Del Nord.
-Your trip can end in train stations such as Valladolid - Campo Grande, Valladolid Universidad and Valladolid, Calle Hinojo (El Pinar).
+When taking the train from Valencia to Valladolid, you can choose to depart from train stations like Valencia Joaquín Sorolla, Valencia-Estacio Del Nord and València Cabanyal.
+Your journey can end in train stations such as Valladolid - Campo Grande, Valladolid Universidad and Valladolid, Calle Hinojo (El Pinar).

 Omio customers who travel this route most frequently depart from Valencia Joaquín Sorolla and arrive in Valladolid - Campo Grande.